 An injured worker qualifies for workers’ compensation benefits as long as their injury happened while they were performing their job duties.
 They can qualify even if they caused the injury themselves as long as they were working in good faith and not under the influence of drugs, engaged in horseplay at work, or willfully violating workplace safety regulations.
 Once the claimant completes the initial steps of the claim filing process, they can submit their claim to the insurance company to await a determination of benefits.

 A Valdese workers’ compensation attorney can streamline the claim filing process for their client and ensure they receive a fair determination of benefits from the insurance company.
-Helton, Cody & Associates, PLLC, routinely defends injured workers throughout the Valdese area, and we can apply our experience to your work injury claim.
+Law Office of Lyndon R. Helton, PLLC, routinely defends injured workers throughout the Valdese area, and we can apply our experience to your work injury claim.

 A: When you have an experienced Valdese workers’ compensation attorney handling your case, it will be much easier to meet all applicable deadlines and secure a determination of benefits as quickly as possible.
 As long as you complete the preliminary requirements of your case as soon as possible and there are no disputes with your claim, it’s possible to recover your settlement within a few weeks of filing.
 However, there is always a chance for unexpected complications to arise and extend the time required to receive your benefits.

 A: It’s possible to qualify for either partial or total disability benefits after a work-related injury in Valdese, and state law allows these payments to continue for up to 500 weeks.
 If you suffered a severe injury, you may qualify for a benefits extension.
 Benefits may only last until the claimant is medically able to resume their work duties with the earning capacity they had prior to the injury.
 Your attorney can help determine whether you may qualify for benefits beyond the usual time limit.